naacl-org/naacl-org.github.com/README.md

 new NAACL website using Jekyll on github hosting and layout coded using twitter bootstrap css (v2.1)

-contact Anoop Sarkar for details
+contact Michael White or Anoop Sarkar for details

 General Information
 -------------------